 They lost the 1975 FA Cup Final (their only one), then they went off the deep end, down to Division Three, and almost out of business in 1987.
 They were saved by a very wealthy, eccentric Egyptian named Mohamed Al Fayed, also the owner of Herrod’s; it was his son who died with Princess Diana.
 (He’s also the one who installed a statue of Michael Jackson at the ground; it’s now in the National Football Museum in Manchester).
 In 2001, they made the top division (by then the Premier League) for the first time in 33 years.
 They staged a “Great Escape” to stay up in 2008, with several Americans involved – foremost among them Brian McBride, for whom a bar in the stadium is named.

-Fulham surged to the 2010 final of the first Europa League, which they also lost.
+Fulham surged to the 2010 final of the Europa League, which they also lost, in extra time to Atletico Madrid.
 That turned out to be a high-water mark, as in 2014 Fulham were relegated to the Championship and went through a dizzying array of managers in just a few months.
-At this point, they are rebuilding with youth under a new owner, Shahid Khan, who also owns the Jacksonville Jaguars.
+They rebuilt with youth under a new owner, Shahid Khan, who also owns the Jacksonville Jaguars, and made it back to the Premier League for the 2018-19 season.

-7th in The Championship, FA Cup Fourth Round, League Cup Second Round.
+6th in The Championship (promoted via playoff), FA Cup 3rd Round, League Cup 2nd Round.

 Craven Cottage (25,678 seats) is the absolute epitome of an old-fashioned football ground.
 In fact, the Haynes Stand has wooden seats!
 The Riverside Stand is right on the Thames, and during afternoon matches you can often eat your pie and watch rowers on the river.
 It’s all impossibly charming and old-fashioned – also tiny and cramped.
 Best of luck with the restrooms in the Haynes Stand.